 U.S. plans to exit GM stake by year-end, may lose $10 billion

-DETROIT (Reuters) - The U.S. government said on Thursday it expected to sell its remaining shares of General Motors Co (GM.N) by the end of the year, a plan that may leave taxpayers saddled with a total shortfall of about $10 billion on the automaker's 2009 bailout.
+DETROIT (Reuters) - The U.S. Treasury Department said it expected to sell its remaining shares of General Motors Co by the end of the year, a plan that may leave taxpayers with a shortfall of about $10 billion on the automaker's 2009 bailout.

 "Our goal was never to make a profit," said a Treasury official who requested anonymity.
 "It was to save the U.S. auto industry."

-While saying the final GM share sale would take place by year-end, Treasury has given itself some leeway.
-Any sale, it said, was subject to market conditions and if average daily trading volumes remained at recent levels.
+Treasury said the final GM share sale would take place by year-end, subject to market conditions and if average daily trading volumes continue at recent levels.

-The exit will benefit GM in several respects, analysts say.
-It will lift the "Government Motors" stigma from the automaker and allow GM to begin paying dividends for the first time since the restructured company's initial public stock offering three years ago.
+Analysts have said Treasury's exit from GM would lift the "Government Motors" stigma from the automaker, which would also be able to begin paying dividends for the first time since the restructured company returned to the market with an initial public offering three years ago.